Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 in $\lSch/S$ such that $g$ is an open immersion, $f$ is strict Nisnevich, and the morphism $f^{-1}(\ul{X'}-g(\ul{X}))\to \ul{X'}-g(\ul{X})$ with reduced scheme structures is an isomorphism. \item[(2)] The \emph{dividing} cd-structure consists of cartesian squares of the form

-in $\lSch/S$ such that $f$ is a dividing cover. \end{enumerate} The \emph{dividing Nisnevich} cd-structure is the union of the strict Nisnevich cd-structure and dividing cd-structure.
+in $\lSch/S$ such that $f$ is a dividing cover in the sense of Definition \ref{df:dividing_cover}. \end{enumerate} The \emph{dividing Nisnevich} cd-structure is the union of the strict Nisnevich cd-structure and dividing cd-structure.

-On $\lSch$ we define the \emph{strict Nisnevich topology} to be the smallest topology finer than the Zariski topology and the topology associated with the strict Nisnevich cd-structure.
-Similarly, we define the \emph{dividing Nisnevich topology} on $\lSch$ as the smallest topology finer than the Zariski topology and the topology associated with the dividing Nisnevich cd-structure.
-Analogously, one can define the \emph{ dividing topology} as the topology associated with the dividing cd-structure.
+On $\lSch$ we define the \emph{strict Nisnevich topology} to be the topology associated with the strict Nisnevich cd-structure.
+Similarly, we define the \emph{dividing Nisnevich topology} on $\lSch$ as the topology associated with the dividing Nisnevich cd-structure.
+Analogously, one can define the \emph{dividing topology} as the topology associated with the dividing cd-structure.
 We let $sNis$, $dNis$, and $div$ be shorthand for these topologies. \end{df} \begin{rmk} Every proper surjective \'etale monomorphism of schemes is an isomorphism by \cite[Th\'eor\`eme IV.17.9.1]{EGA}.
 On the other hand, Example \ref{logtop.8bis} yields oodles of proper surjective log \'etale monomorphisms between fs log schemes that are not isomorphisms.
 The basic underlying idea behind the dividing topology is to eliminate this discrepancy.
 Indeed, every dividing cover becomes an isomorphism in the category of dividing sheaves.

 The Nisnevich topology plays a fundamental role in the theory of motives, e.g., in \cite{MV}.
 The strict Nisnevich topology is our log geometric generalization of the Nisnevich topology for schemes.
 To our delight, the dividing Nisnevich topology inherits the desirable properties of both the strict Nisnevich topology and the dividing topology. \end{rmk}